aerogear/aerogear-unifiedpush-server/README.md

 __NOTE:__ the default user/password is ```admin```:```123```

+#### Getting Started with Clustered Servers

+In order to test on a cluster of WildFly servers, the default configuration serves pretty well, you just need to change startup script a bit - in following scenario we will use servers colocated on one node with configured port-offset:

+    ./bin/standalone.sh -c standalone-full-ha.xml -Djboss.node.name=node1 -Djboss.messaging.cluster.password=somepassword -Djboss.socket.binding.port-offset=100 -Djava.net.preferIPv4Stack=true

+And in a second terminal

+    ./bin/standalone.sh -c standalone-full-ha.xml -Djboss.node.name=node2 -Djboss.messaging.cluster.password=somepassword -Djboss.socket.binding.port-offset=200 -Djava.net.preferIPv4Stack=true

+Note: on OS X, you need to enable multicast first:

+    # Adds a multicast route for 224.0.0.1-231.255.255.254
+    sudo route add -net 224.0.0.0/5 127.0.0.1

 ## Docker-Compose

 For your convenience, we do have an easy way of launch with our [Docker compose file](docker-compose)